nben7070/udio-proptgen/readme.md

 - Extracts playlist information from a provided Spotify playlist URL
 - Analyzes the playlist's characteristics, such as genre, mood, tempo, and key
-- Generates a tailored prompt for Udio based on the playlist's characteristics
+- Generates a selection of potential prompts
-- Provides a seamless integration between Spotify and Udio

 ## Prerequisites